lfaucheux/PyLUCCBA/README.md

     ---- disc rate equating unif- and diff-based NPVs sol=[0.05420086]
     ---- [***]The solution converged.[4.440892e-16][***]

 Note that `cba_eq` is the `disc_rate`-balanced counterpart of `cba`.
-It reads above that, "so configured", our project would have identical CPs under the uniform and differentiated annualization approaches for a discount rate of 5.42%.
+It reads above that, "so configured", our project would have identical NPVs under the uniform and differentiated annualization approaches for a discount rate of 5.42%.

 At anytime, we can have a quick look at what is meant exactly by "so configured", typing